-After gathering data on hundreds of ambassador programs we put together some tips that we see the most successful ambassador programs using to create activities and rewards.
+After gathering data on hundreds of programs on our brand ambassador platform we put together some tips that we see the most successful ambassador programs using to create activities and rewards.

 To put it simply, you must create effective activities that enable ambassadors to create great content and maximize their referral revenue.

 When it comes to rewards, be sure that the rewards you create align with your brand’s KPIs.
 Some example KPIs include customer purchase frequency, average order value, and increase the ambassador’s overall lifetime value.

 By implementing 6 simple tips, you can easily time and create a valuable ambassador program that contributes at least 20%+ of your total brand revenue.

 Check out the #1 brand ambassador template to learn how Skirt Sports used BrandChamp’s ambassador software to convert 1,000 of their most engaged customers into brand ambassadors, generating 70,000 tagged Instagram photos and hundreds of thousands of dollars in measurable referral revenue.

 In this video, you’ll see some examples of effective activities and rewards and learn the following:

 - 3 tips for creating engaging marketing activities

 - 3 tips for building an effective rewards catalog

 Brand Ambassador Activity Tips